-If you forget to use Calcium Resonium
+If you forget to take / use Resonium A

 Do not try to make up for missed doses by taking more than one dose at a time.
 This may increase the chance of getting an unwanted side effect.
 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.